KelvinLaw-jpg/Practical_Windows_Forensics/PWF_notes.md

 ### Memory Analysis with Volitility
 Just go read the book: The art of memory forensics

+Plugins to run: windows.info, pslist (can be manipulate by attacker), psScan (cannot be manipulate by attacker), PsTree,

 ### Super Timeline

 # 🧠 Super Timeline Creation Workflow (Plaso + Volatility)